BastiTee/pype-cli/README.md

 ![PyPU - Version](https://img.shields.io/pypi/v/pype-cli.svg)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/pype-cli.svg)

-__Disclaimer: This project is an early POC and interfaces can change anytime.__

 ## In a nutshell

 __pype-cli__ is a CLI-configurable command-line tool to manage sets of other command-line tools.
 It simplifies the creation, orchestration and access of Python scripts that you require for your development work, process automation, etc.